dmwm/PHEDEX/Documentation/README/README-Agents.txt

   [ ... &c ... ]

-As noted above, if you do not label an ENVIRON the agent will be started with whatever generic (or unlabelled environment) has been set.
+As noted above, if you do not label an ENVIRON the agent will be started with only the "common" environment.

-For examples of configuration files, see files named Config under PHEDEX/Custom/XXX.
+For examples of configuration files, see files named Config under PHEDEX/Custom/<SiteName>.

-Once you have created your configuration file- or files- you can use Master to do a number of things
+Once you have created your configuration file(s) you can use Master to do a number of things

    * Print environment settings to stdout
    Master -config /path/to/Configfile environ [ specific label ]

-   * Start an agent- or all agents
+   * Start an agent or all agents
-   Master -config /path/to/Configfile start an_agent_name|all
+   Master -config /path/to/Configfile start [an_agent_name|all]

-   * Stop an agent- or all agents
+   * Stop an agent or all agents
-   Master -config /path/to/Configfile stop an_agent_name|all
+   Master -config /path/to/Configfile stop [an_agent_name|all]

+   * Force termination of agents
+   Master -config /path/to/Configfile terminate [an_agent_name|all]

 To specify multiple configuration files, create a comma separated list